XolaniGatebe/Inventory-Manager-System/README.md

 # Shoe Inventory Management System

 ## About
 Hey, warehouse champs!
 Struggling to keep tabs on your shoe stock?
 Our Shoe Inventory Management System is your new best friend.
-Built with Python during HyperionDev’s Data Science Bootcamp, this CLI app makes inventory a breeze—add, delete, restock, or search shoes with ease, all stored in a simple CSV file (`inventory.txt`).
+This CLI app makes inventory a breeze—add, delete, restock, or search shoes with ease, all stored in a simple CSV file (`inventory.txt`).
 Need to spot low stock or calculate total stock value?
 We’ve got you covered with features like restocking alerts and value-per-item breakdowns.
 Perfect for store managers, it’s easy to use and saves you time.
 Got questions?
 Drop an issue on our GitHub repo, and let’s keep your warehouse running smooth!

 ## Setup
 Follow these steps to set up the Shoe Inventory Management System locally: